Fersfield on the map

 Crime and Anti-Social Behaviour in Fersfield

 Recorded crime levels are lower than the national average.
-Criminal damage & arson is prevalent across Fersfield, with 4 recorded incidents in January 2026.
+Other crime is prevalent across Fersfield, with 4 recorded incidents in May 2026.

 Deprivation and Employment in Fersfield